 c.
 UV Light Treatment

-Any six-well plate that which underwent the UV light treatment was placed into a sterile fume hood in the same position with the UV light on for two minutes with the lid off.
-The UV light used was 254nm wavelength, which is UVC (Maverakis et al. 2009).
+Any six-well plate that underwent the UV light treatment was placed into a sterile laminar flow in the same position with the UV light on for two minutes with the lid off.

 d.
 Zeaxanthin Treatment